 And there were clear signs that last night’s weather was even worse:

 I have learned here that a good intro to a complete stranger is the phrase, “Fancy your chances?”
 The kid on the train had asked me, so I asked a fellow eating chips next to me, escaping the rain under an awning.
 This one, a Blades man, said he did.
 And I said I would, too.
 Fulham was awful that season.
-Mostly, English folks seem to downplay their team’s chances, but Sheffield was excited to have a vulnerable Premier League team coming to the ground, even if Sheffield was in the relegation zone of League One.
+Mostly, English folks seem to downplay their team’s chances, but United was excited to have a vulnerable Premier League team coming to the ground, even if the Blades were in the relegation zone of League One.

 The Fulham folks, on their coaches, were being dropped off right by the entrance to the away stand, an experience called a “Bubble Trip”

-This is the Jessica Ennis Stand, named for the Sheffield-native UK track star.
+This is the (then) Jessica Ennis Stand, named for the Sheffield-native UK track star.

 They really keep the home and away fans away from each other.